bernatferragut/MESSAGE-PROJECT/README.md

 3. Blockchain Art Market with id encryption
 4. Holographic Projection

-# GRANT EXAMPLE: 'CONCEPT TO REALIZATION'
+# GRANT: 'CONCEPT TO REALIZATION'

 The Concept to Realization component of Explore and Create supports the full creative cycle – from the initial idea through to presentation, at any stage of the creative continuum.
 Canadian artists, artistic groups and arts organizations can apply to create projects intended for presentation.
 Grants provide support for artistic research, creation, project development, remounts, production, post-production and presentation.